heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

   result (most important for the end user)
 - **Throughput**: Number of requests handled per time interval (most important for the service provider)
-- **Scalability**: Property of a system to handle a varying amount of work.
-  Ideally we want linear scalability: 2x more server for 2x more users
+- **Scalability**: Property of a system to handle a varying amount of work - ideally we want linear scalability: 2x more server for 2x more users
 - **Availability**: Percentage of time that the system provides a satisfactory service
 - **Maintainability**: Ease with which the system can be managed and evolved
 - **Security**: Confidentiality, integrity, availability, authentication, authorization, etc.
-- ...and many, many more: <http://en.wikipedia.org/wiki/Ilities>
+- ...and many, many more: <https://en.wikipedia.org/wiki/Non-functional_requirement>

 Functional and non-functional requirements are used to define the scope of a system and they strongly depend on/influence the architecture of a system.